codeforamerica/codeofconduct/slack.md

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact our HR manager Brenda Stone immediately.
-You can contact her by email, brenda@codeforamerica.org, or by direct messaging @brenda on Slack.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact our Response Team at safespace@codeforamerica.org immediately.
+You can also direct message @civicwhitaker who manages our Slack instance.
-If you cannot reach Brenda and/or it is an emergency, please call 911 and/or remove yourself from the situation.
+If you cannot reach our team and/or it is an emergency, please call 911 and/or remove yourself from the situation.

 ####Email Template for Anti-Harassment Reporting
 SUBJECT: Safe Space alert on Slack